Seattle civil-rights leader Rev. Dr. Samuel B. McKinney dies at 91

 Inside and outside the church, Dr. McKinney sought ways to help those in need achieve success and stability.
 In 1966, he co-founded and served as first president of the Seattle Opportunities Industrialization Center, a nonprofit community-based vocational training center.

-Aundre Phillips, who was also baptized by Dr. McKinney, said Dr. McKinney always “encouraged young black youth to do the right thing … when he was around, it was always your responsibility to pull your shoulders back and get your back straight.
+Phillips’ son Aundre, who was also baptized by Dr. McKinney, said the pastor always “encouraged young black youth to do the right thing … when he was around, it was always your responsibility to pull your shoulders back and get your back straight.
 And you also have a responsibility to the elderly people.”

-His mother, Vivian Phillips, said that Dr. McKinney “would not want us to be sad — he would want us to be happy about the life he lived.”
+“It’s like a star has moved on, but will always be bright,” said Harriett Walden, chair of Seattle’s Citizens Police Commission.
+“He left a legacy for us to follow.”

 A better Seattle

-Over the years, Dr. McKinney served on boards and commissions of many organizations, including the Meredith Mathews East Madison YMCA, the Fred Hutchinson Cancer Research Center, and the former Washington Mutual Savings Bank.
+Over the years, Dr. McKinney served on boards and commissions of many organizations, including the Meredith Mathews East Madison YMCA, the Fred Hutchinson Cancer Research Center, and was the first African-American president of the Church Council of Greater Seattle.

-He also was the first African-American president of the Church Council of Greater Seattle.
+Dr. McKinney’s work to establish racial equity, such as his work with housing, banking and policing, was both spiritual and practical.
+“He understood the challenges of redlining and the degree to which financial institutions were discriminating against poor neighborhoods,” said Dale Soden, a history professor at Whitworth College who interviewed Dr. McKinney several times.

-Although racial inequities persist, Dr. McKinney, in a 1993 interview with The Seattle Times, noted progress in some fundamental areas.
+Although racial inequities persist, Dr. McKinney said in a 1993 interview with The Seattle Times, he noted progress in some fundamental areas.

 “I’ve seen Seattle grow up and mature and see itself in a different way,” he told Times editorial columnist Don Williamson.
 “I’ve tried to be associated with helping, and would like to believe Seattle is a better, more-livable place because I’ve been here.”